So, What is the Process of Obtaining a Reverse Mortgage?

 After the loan is “Funded”, you then have access and may use the money however you wish.

 4. Repayment (Home Run!)

 While you clearly understand how the reverse mortgage program works, your heirs may not be as well-versed on the subject.
-So, when the time comes, they can contact New Mexico Reverse Mortgage and we’ll help them as to what steps they should take.
+So, when the time comes, they can contact New Mexico Reverse Mortgage and we’ll guide them as to what steps they should take.

 New Mexico Reverse Mortgage